Psychology

 LASC Categories: HBS

-Prerequisites: PS-101 and PS-240 with a grade of C- or above.
+Prerequisites: PS 101 and either PS240 or PS335; with a grade of C- or above.
+Must be completed prior to taking this course.

 Topics include current controversies in clinical psychology, the ethics of mental health treatment, clinical research methods, cultural competency in practice, clinical diagnosis, and treatment approaches with an emphasis on humanistic, cognitive, and behavioral styles.